 Occupations and Workforce

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, St. James City is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, St. James City is a town of sales and office workers, professionals and managers.
-There are especially a lot of people living in St. James City who work in office and administrative support (18.32%), sales jobs (16.46%) and healthcare (12.30%).
+Overall, St. James City is a town of professionals, sales and office workers and construction workers and builders.
+There are especially a lot of people living in St. James City who work in healthcare (22.41%), sales jobs (14.49%) and office and administrative support (12.22%).

 Setting & Lifestyle